How to use the regex tester

 Can I test with large inputs?

 Yes, but the highlighted matches are capped at 200 visible entries to keep the UI responsive.
 Matching itself handles up to 10,000 match iterations before safety-cutting.
+For testing against very large files (multi-MB logs), the browser handles input up to several MB but UI highlighting may lag — reduce the test string to a representative sample.

 Is anything sent to a server?

 No. Everything runs in your browser.
+Your regex patterns and test strings never leave your machine.

 Related tools